I-1-6-15.Claimant and Public Assistance Branch Congressional Response Instructions

 • Complete a form SSA-2367-U3, “Telephone Request/Written Request Critical Cases;”

-• Make a determination as to whether or not the case will be deemed critical based on the critical criteria for expediting cases in HALLEX I-3-1-5;
+• Make a determination as to whether or not the case will be designated critical based on the criteria for expediting cases in HALLEX I-3-1-5;

-• Activate the appropriate “critical” case characteristic in ARPS; and
+• Activate the appropriate “critical” flag(s) in eView and case characteristic in ARPS; and

 4. Case is Pending in a Field Office or Hearing Office